online-black-ops-site/black-ops-site/README.md

 - Verify the site’s PGP signatures.
 - Avoid phishing sites by only using the official link.

-Visit the official Black Ops site here: **http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion**
+Visit the official Black Ops site here: **http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion**

+Update:  Thursday 18 September 2025